 Today, there is still a need for Afro-Americans to consider whether other economic systems would reduce the economic opportunity gap.

-Since the Civil War, the U.S. has perfected the model of capitalism, and even as it evolved into its highest stage, monopoly capitalism, business leaders, social policy thinkers, and elected officials have still not corrected its inherent conflicts and systematic abuses.
+Since the Civil War, the U.S. has perfected the model of capitalism.
+Even as it evolved into its highest stage, monopoly capitalism, business leaders, social policy thinkers, and elected officials have still not corrected its inherent conflicts and systematic abuses.

-The 2020 election offers a historic opportunity to inject some new economic ideas into the system that would benefit millions of Americans who have been left behind, with little hope of ever catching up.
+The 2020 election offers a historic opportunity to inject new economic ideas into the system that would benefit millions of Americans left behind with little hope of ever catching up.
 New ideas beget new opportunities.

-Maybe it’s time for the millions who have been left behind to focus on voting for a candidate who will present new economic ideas and new opportunities.
+Maybe it’s time for the millions left behind to focus on voting for a candidate who will present new economic ideas and opportunities.